 The Company's accounting policies related to decommissioning liabilities have been changed to reflect these differences.
 There is no impact on the unaudited condensed consolidated interim financial statements.

 (d) Share-based payments

-The Company, in adopting IFRS 2, required no restatement of its share-based payments as there are no material adjustments or impact of share-based payments that do not vest immediately.
+The Company, in adopting IFRS 2, required no restatement of its share-based payments.

 (e) Flow-through shares